diegommartinezr/eQTL_Detector/README.md

 wget https://github.com/diegommartinezr/eQTL_Detector/archive/master.zip
 ```

-### In case you have the usermode issue you need use
+### In case you have the usermode issue you need to use

 ```
 sudo usermode -aG docker ${USER}